The Rise of Veganism

 The breakfasts are a true vegan delight with a great variety of options.
 You can go for a full cooked vegan breakfast, porridge, healthy whole foods option, cereal, or simply toast with vegan spreads – the choice is yours.

-Everything they do proves that The Cosy Vegan B&B are in this to promote veganism, animal rights and to support the animals – utterly commendable!
+Everything they do proves that The Cosy Vegan B&B are in this to really promote veganism!

 The absolute highlight for many animal lovers will be Sandy!